The 40+ Food Code: Cracking the Nutrition Secrets Your Younger Self Never Needed

 More commonly deficient in female athletes and plant-based eaters [9]

-Dr. Elena Martinez, micronutrient specialist, emphasizes that these nutrients work synergistically: “It’s not about optimizing individual micronutrients in isolation, but creating the complete nutritional environment where all systems can function optimally.
-Deficiency in even one critical nutrient can become a performance bottleneck regardless of the adequacy of everything else.”
+These nutrients work synergistically: It’s not about optimising individual micronutrients in isolation, but creating the complete nutritional environment where all systems can function optimally.
+Deficiency in even one critical nutrient can become a performance bottleneck regardless of the adequacy of everything else.

 🧪 The Inflammation Balance: Nutritional Fire Management